Will my pension be indexed this year?

 If the policy funding ratio falls below the required funding ratio at the end of a quarter, it must submit a recovery plan to De Nederlandsche Bank (DNB) within three months.
 A recovery plan sets out how the pension fund expects to have sufficient financial reserves again in a period of 10 years.
-At the end of June 2020, the policy funding ratio was 113.1% below the required funding ratio of 114.7%.
-The fund submitted a recovery plan to DNB at the end of September 2020.

 Why does the pension fund have to have financial buffers?